 Dennis Hammer is a writer and finance nerd with six years of investing experience.
 He writes about personal finance for Wealthsimple.
 Dennis also manages his own investment portfolio and has funded several businesses in the past.
 Dennis holds a Bachelor's degree from the University of Connecticut.

 There’s an urban legend that Albert Einstein once called compound interest “the most powerful force in the universe.”
 We can’t be sure he really said it, but the sentiment is certainly true: Compound interest is a powerful finance tool for growing wealth.

 But while Einstein had no trouble understanding compound interest, many people find it confusing.
 Even fewer know how to use the compound interest formula.
 In this article, we’re going to take a deep dive into compound interest.
-There’s a lot of math ahead of us, but we’ll walk you through it slowly.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+There’s a lot of math ahead of us, but we’ll walk you through it slowly.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.